kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 `DRASharingAffinity` gate that adds the `Device.SharingAffinity` field and the scheduler logic that reads `Structured.Parameters`.
 See [Feature Gates](#feature-gates) below for the dependency relationship.

+**Alpha API invariants (cheat sheet)**

+For quick reference during review, the contracts above reduce to:

+- *At most one* `DeviceClaimConfiguration` with `Structured` set may target any given request name (per-request uniqueness).
+- *All* keys declared in a device's `sharingAffinity.parameterKeys` must be present in the matching `Structured.Parameters`; otherwise the device is filtered out for that request.
+- *Extra* keys in `Structured.Parameters` beyond what the device declares are ignored for that device (forward-compatibility for cross-device claims).
+- *Affinity values are strings* in alpha; non-string siblings are reserved for beta extension.
+- *Both `Opaque` and `Structured`* are permitted on the same `DeviceConfiguration` entry; they are orthogonal (driver-private vs scheduler-readable).
+- *Inconsistent, missing, or non-reconstructable* lock state always yields conservative filtering (`AffinityStates[deviceID].Unknown = true`), never best-effort matching.

 **Alpha scope**